top of page

 6. Add 3 cups of baking soda with 1 cup of hair conditioner.

-Subscribe to the Members Library to gain unlimited access to all resources to view online, download and/or print out, training videos and FREE mini workshops held throughout the year.
+Subscribe to the Members Library to gain unlimited access to all resources to view online, download and/or print out, story walk-throughs and videos.

 £95 per year (school/setting site licence - multiple users)